ian-fisher-developer/qt-qml/README.md

 5. Transient Controls

    Shows/hides the synchronized controls based on mouse proximity -- this exercise gets to the fluid, animated features particularly suited to QML.

+6. Styling

+   TODO: Adds more attractive styling -- the previous exercises' default styling does not look good.

 ## Configuration